Skip to main content

 • Is it organic?
 Organic farming avoids harmful chemicals, GMOs and is generally far better for our ecosystems.
 If you are not opting for a vegan mince pie, organic also means somewhat higher animal welfare standards.

-Things to avoid when buying mince pies
+What to avoid when buying mince pies:

 • Are there poor workers’ rights in the supply chain?
 Mince pies contain a lot of ingredients, many of which, such as sugar, are a high risk for workers’ rights abuses in the supply chain.